 Michal Stoklosa, MA

-Michal’s research focuses on the economics of tobacco control and covers issues including taxation policy and the global illicit cigarette trade.
-He has been recognized as an expert in the field and invited to take part in projects funded by, among others, the World Health Organization, European Commission, Bloomberg Philanthropies, World Lung Foundation and the U.S. National Institutes of Health.
-His research has influenced tobacco control policies adopted in Central and Eastern European countries.
+Prior to joining the American Cancer Society in 2010, Michal worked in the National Institute of Public Health in Poland.
+He has also been invited to take part in projects funded by, among others, the World Health Organization, the European Commission, Bloomberg Philanthropies, World Lung Foundation and the U.S. National Institutes of Health.
+Michal has published in numerous peer-reviewed journals and co-authored book chapters and health policy reports, including seven chapters in the fifth edition of The Tobacco Atlas.
+His research has played an influential role during the adoption of tobacco control policies across the globe, particularly in Central and Eastern European countries.
+Contact: email@example.com